 3. One user license can be used to install offline versions of Microsoft Office suite on several computers belonging to the same user.
 You can also use basic versions of Word, Excel and PowerPoint from the cloud without having to install them.
-When you use Office 365 for your company, everyone is using the same version, upgrades happen automatically and the software behaves exactly the same way on all computers.
+When you use Office 365 for your company, everyone is using the same version, upgrades happen automatically, and the software behaves exactly the same way on all computers.

 4. Office 365 has predictable monthly costs.
-Instead of having to buy expensive Microsoft Office suite every few years and being able to install it on only one computer, Office 365 is flexible to suit your growing business needs!
+Instead of having to buy an expensive Microsoft Office suite every few years and being able to install it on only one computer, Office 365 is flexible to suit your growing business needs!
 You can add and remove user licenses easily, change plans, and grow your company without having to pay hundreds of dollars upfront.

 5. Plenty of storage.
-With Office 365, you get 50 GB of storage for your emails.
-You don't have to worry about archiving or deleting large emails and can keep all of your emails neatly organized in folders.
+With Office 365, you get 50 GB of cloud storage for your emails.
+You don't have to worry about archiving or deleting large emails and can keep all of your emails neatly organised in folders.
 You probably don't want to store all of those emails on your phone, tablet and laptops so you can decide how long you want to sync (from 3 days to everything!) and all other emails are accessible in the cloud.

 6. You can keep your business data in the same account.
 Instead of relying on your legacy emails system and using DropBox, Google Drive, or iCloud, everything can be kept in Office 365.

 6. Office 365 allows for seamless collaboration.
 Your shared company files can be stored in SharePoint and be accessed and edited by anyone who needs them.
-You can work with others in real time, see what changes others have done and even use company wide chats, similar to Facebook Messenger!
+You can work with others in real time, see what changes others have done and even use company-wide chats, similar to Facebook Messenger!
 Instead of emailing versions of the same document to each other, you can see what others have done and track the changes.

-7. Safety and Security are priority for Microsoft.
-With Office 365, you use the same systems that large organizations rely on.
+7. Safety and Security are a priority for Microsoft.
+With Office 365, you use the same systems that large organisations rely on.
 You can secure your accounts with multi-factor authentication, making sure that only you have access to your data.
 You also get powerful spam filtering that scans all of your messages and attachments 24/7.
 If you ever lose your phone or tablet, you can remotely wipe it to protect your data from anyone who shouldn't see it!